 The board of directors believes that the reverse stock split will increase the trading price of our common stock in an amount sufficient to maintain compliance with NASDAQ's minimum bid pricing requirement.
 However, if the reverse stock split is implemented, there can be no assurance that the market price of our common stock after the effectiveness of the reverse stock split will remain in excess of the \$1.00 minimum bid price as required by the NASDAQ for continued listing of our common stock.
-In addition, there can be no assurance that the trading price per share of our common stock after the reverse stock split.
+In addition, there can be no assurance that the trading price per share of our common stock after the reverse stock split will remain unchanged or increase in proportion to the reduction in the number of shares of our common stock outstanding before the reverse stock split.
 For example, based on the closing price of our common stock on May 30, 2012 of \$0.68 per share, if the board of directors were to implement the reverse stock split at the 1-for-4 ratio, we cannot assure you that the post-split trading price of our common stock would be \$2.72 (that is, \$0.68 × 4) per share or greater.
 In many cases, the trading price of a company's stock declines after a reverse stock split.